sillsdev/ptx2pdf/docs/documentation/figures.md

 #### Restrictions  / notes on certain picture positions
 - p : The delayed picture is saved until the end of the Nth paragraph in a certain 'box'.
-There is no code to have either an adjustable stack of boxes or multiple images in the box.
-(But diglots have a second box for the right/outer text).
-If an attempt is made to put a second picture into the box while it still contains the first, the first picture will be lost.
+There is no code to have an adjustable stack of boxes but multiple images can now be put into the same after-paragraph box (code for this added in late March 2022).
+  Diglots have a second box for the right/outer text.
 - F :
   -  If a caption is used, this will normally be off the page.
 It may, however, still affect the alignment of the image, preventing top / bottom alignment from